DMGT-TECH/authenticated-cloud-docs/site/content/docs/root.md

 Please explore the site content using the Sidebar at on the left.

+## What can you do with this tool?

+You write content using Markdown

 :::note Editing content

 At the bottom of each page is an _Edit this page_ link.
 This link will bring you directly to the appropriate page in Github to make an edit (if you have access to the repository).